Minh-Bao/cms-V2/README.md

 # CMS_V2
 Migration of the cms_blog project from Laravel 5.4 to laravel 8
 Use of of repository design pattern
+Replace Laravel/ui by fortify

 ## Edition rules
 - All method and variable in camelCase